janklab/dispstr/README.md

 The [Dispstr API](https://github.com/janklab/dispstr) is a Matlab API for extensible, polymorphic custom object display.
 This means it's an API you can code against to support generic display of user-defined objects and their data.
 It also supports using those custom displays when the objects are contained inside a complex type such as a `struct` or `table`.

+Dispstr defines `dispstr`, `reprstr`, and related functions that you can use to customize the string display of your classes, and are also useful for converting arrays to strings in scenarios not directly supported by Matlab's main string API.

+The main difference between the Dispstr API and Matlab's existing `disp` and the [Object Display Customization API](https://www.mathworks.com/help/matlab/custom-object-display.html) is that they are about formatting object displays for multiline display at the console, and Dispstr is about formatting objects to strings for inclusion or interpolation in to other display contexts.
+Dispstr adds per-element string conversion.
+And Dispstr provides the additional "repr" style of representation-oriented formatting.

+(Now that Matlab has a `string(...)` conversion supported by some objects, that's close to what `dispstrs` does, but it's not used in all contexts.
+And philosophically, I don't know if `string(x)`, which is a type conversion operation, really matches the intent of `dispstrs`, which is explicitly a _display formatting_ operation.)

 ## Motivation

 Let's say you've got a class with a custom `disp` method.